Monitoring Crown-of-Thorns Starfish on the Great Barrier Reef

 Crown-of-thorns starfish feeding

-In principle, COTS populations are described as outbreaks when they reach densities such that the starfish are consuming coral tissue faster than the corals can grow.
+Crown-of-thorns starfish populations are considered to be 'outbreaks' when they reach densities such that the starfish are consuming coral tissue faster than the corals can grow.

 There are various ways of estimating this level, but when populations on a reef average one per tow the coral cover will certainly be reduced; this is referred to as an active outbreak.
 Average densities as low as 0.22 COTS per tow can cause damage; this is referred to as incipient outbreak.

-One way to get a historical view of the status of COTS on the Great Barrier Reef is to look at the proportion of reefs with outbreaks.
-Of the reefs surveyed in 2013, 31% have outbreaks.
-This compares with 10% in 1988 when COTS caused widespread destruction on reefs in the central Great Barrier Reef.
-The graph below shows the population of reefs with outbreaks in each year since 1986.
+One way to get a historical view of the numbers of crown-of-thorns starfish on the Great Barrier Reef is to look at the proportion of reefs with outbreaks.
+Of the reefs surveyed in 2014, 14 per cent have outbreaks.
+This compares with 10 per cent in 1988 when crown-of-thorns starfish caused widespread destruction on reefs in the central Great Barrier Reef.
+The graph below shows the percentage of surveyed reefs with outbreaks in each year since 1986.

-Another way to look at COTS populations is to consider the average COTS density across the entire Great Barrier Reef.
-This is expressed as COTS per tow.
+Another way to look at crown-of-thorns starfish populations is to consider their average density across the entire Great Barrier Reef.
+This is expressed as crown-of-thorns starfish per two-minute tow.

-On the reefs surveyed in 2013, the average density is .24 cots per tow.
+In 2014, the surveyed reefs had an average density of .13 crown-of-thorns starfish per two-minute tow.
 This compares with 1.17 in 1988.
-The graph below shows the average COTS density since 1986.
+The graph below shows the average crown-of-thorns starfish (COTS) density since 1986.

 (click on reef name for detailed information)